 Non-verbal?
 Yes.
 Non-communicative?
 NO!

-And to think some people believe she doesn’t have problem solving skills either.
+And to think some people question her problem solving skills.